papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 - Create an **ECR repository** named `temporal-worker-dev` in the `us-east-1` region.

-- Attach a **lifecycle policy** that automatically deletes old images, keeping only the most recent five (again helping us save some money for ramen :ramen: :wink: )
+- Attach a **lifecycle policy** that automatically deletes old images, keeping only the most recent five (again helping us save some money for ramen 🍜 😉 )

 - Output the **repository URL** — which you’ll use to push Docker images or reference in CI/CD pipelines.